Original article / research

 Aim: This study focuses on the role of Fine Needle Aspiration Cytology (FNAC) in the diagnosis of cutaneous metastatic deposits

 Materials and Methods: This was a cohort study done in the Department of Pathology, Government Medical College, Kozhikode, India.
 Study subjects included retrospective cases diagnosed cytologically as cutaneous metastasis from January 2013 to June 2017.
 The smears were examined and morphology of primary tumour assessed.
-The subjects were divided into those with and without a known primary.
+The subjects were divided into those with and without a known primary tumour.

 Results: Total 128 patients were included in the study.
 The age of subjects ranged from 15 to 90 and majority of subjects were males.
 Chest wall was the most common site of cutaneous metastatic deposits.
 Adenocarcinoma was the predominant type of tumour which caused deposits.
 The most common primary organ was lung followed by breast.
 In younger age group, tumours observed were Ewing’s sarcoma and nasopharyngeal carcinoma.